 By: Jennifer Robinson

 Jennifer Lynn Robinson is the CEO of Purposeful Networking.
-She conducts keynotes, workshops and seminars assisting companies, non-profits, universities and conferences to help ensure your networking is working for you.
-Jennifer is also the President of FemCity Philadelphia, a women's business networking organization with 1800+ members.
-Jennifer is a contributor for The Huffington Post and has been highlighted in both local and national media.
+She conducts keynotes, workshops and seminars assisting companies, non-profits, groups and conferences to help ensure your networking is working for you.
 You can connect with her at @AreYouNetworked on Twitter or Instagram or at purposefulnetworking.com.